r-suzuki/dateback/README.md

 ## Use Cases
-This package aims to (partially) substitute the "CRAN Time Machine" (or "MRAN Time Machine") and its related packages including `checkpoint` and `versions`, which no longer work because of the [retirement in July 2023](https://blog.revolutionanalytics.com/2023/01/mran-time-machine-retired.html).
+This package aims to (partially) substitute the "CRAN Time Machine" (or "MRAN Time Machine"), which no longer work because of the [retirement in July 2023](https://blog.revolutionanalytics.com/2023/01/mran-time-machine-retired.html).

 As mentioned in the above URL, `miniCRAN` package would be a better choice if you want to archive the current packages and will use them in the future.

-`dateback` will be helpful if you haven't archived packages in advance, but need them anyway.
+`dateback` will be helpful if you haven't archived packages in advance.
 It will include the following cases:

-- Check reproducibility of old code without pre-archived R packages.
+- Reproduce the result of old code without pre-archived R packages.

-- Your code doesn't work on recent versions of some packages, and wish to get back to the day when everything was fine.

-- Have to work on an older version of R, on which recent versions of some packages do not work properly (or cannot be installed) due to compatibility issues.
+- Work on an older version of R, on which recent versions of some packages do not work properly (or cannot be installed) due to compatibility issues.

 - Need source package files to make a Docker image stable and reproducible,